 About the author

-Kurt Poterack, Ph.D., is Master of the Choristers, Schola Director, Adjunct Professor of Music, and Program Director of the Music Minor at Christendom College, where he has served on the faculty since 1999.
+Kurt Poterack, Ph.D., is Master of the Choristers, Schola Director, Assistant Professor of Music, and Program Director of the Music Minor at Christendom College, where he has served on the faculty since 1999.
 He received his doctorate in music composition from Michigan State University, and he has composed works in a variety of genres, both sacred and secular.
 Recordings of some of his works can be played at his website, kurtpoterack.com.
 Since 2007, he has served as teacher and ensemble director of the Annual Church Music Colloquium of the Church Music Association of America.
 He was editor of the journal Sacred Music from 1998 to 2005, and he edited The Adoremus Hymnal from 1996 to 1997.

 - See Jacques Maritain, The Responsibility of the Artist (New York: Charles Scribner’s Sons, 1960), 23.